Kate Jackson: Career

-In 1975, Jackson met with Rookies producers Aaron Spelling and Leonard Goldberg to discuss her contractual obligation to star in another television series for Spelling/Goldberg Productions upon that show's cancellation.
-Goldberg told her of a series that was available—because "every network has passed on it,” The Alley Cats.
-Spelling said that when he told Jackson the title of the series had to be changed and asked her what she would like to call it, she replied "Charlie's Angels,” pointing to a picture of three female angels on the wall behind Spelling.
+In 1975, Jackson met with Rookies producers Aaron Spelling and Leonard Goldberg to discuss her contractual obligation to star in another television series for Spelling-Goldberg Productions upon that show's cancellation.
+Goldberg told her of a series that was available—because "every network has passed on it," The Alley Cats.
+Spelling said that when he told Jackson the title of the series had to be changed and asked her what she would like to call it, she replied "Charlie's Angels," pointing to a picture of three female angels on the wall behind Spelling.
 Jackson was originally cast as Kelly Garrett (which ultimately went to her co-star Jaclyn Smith), but decided upon Sabrina Duncan instead.
 The huge success of the show saw Jackson, Smith and Farrah Fawcett-Majors (who played Jill Munroe) appear on the front cover of Time magazine.
-The show aired as a movie of the week on March 21, 1976, before debuting as a series on September 22, 1976.
-Because Jackson was considered the star of Charlie's Angels following her experience and four years on The Rookies, her original role of Kelly Garrett was featured prominently in the pilot movie.
+The show aired as a television film on March 21, 1976, before debuting as a series on September 22, 1976.
+Because Jackson was considered the star of Charlie's Angels following her experience and four years on The Rookies, her original role of Kelly Garrett was featured prominently in the pilot film.

 Jackson hosted the thirteenth episode of season four of Saturday Night Live which aired in February 1979.
 During her monologue, she referred to being an NBC page ten years earlier where she led tours of the studio.
-At the beginning of the third season of Charlie's Angels, Jackson was offered the Meryl Streep role in the feature film Kramer vs. Kramer (1979), but was forced to turn it down because Spelling told her that the show's shooting schedule could not be rearranged to give her time to do the film.
+At the beginning of the third season of Charlie's Angels, Jackson was offered the Meryl Streep role of Joanna Stern Kramer in the feature film Kramer vs. Kramer (1979), but was forced to turn it down because Spelling told her that the show's shooting schedule could not be rearranged to give her time to do the film.
 At the end of the third season, Jackson left the show saying, "I served it well and it served me well, now it's time to go."
-Spelling cast Shelley Hack as her replacement.
+Spelling cast Shelley Hack as her replacement Tiffany Welles (Hack was replaced by Tanya Roberts for the fifth and final season).